 Natural stops along the way: Winnipeg, Kenora, Dryden, Ignace, English River, and Thunder Bay.

 Tips: Finding gas is a problem in Ontario because of the sheer amount of vast, empty, nothingness between towns.
-When you see a gas station, fill up because it could be hundreds of miles before the next one and there’s a good change that the pumps are empty.
+When you see a gas station, fill up because it could be hundreds of miles before the next one and there’s a good chance that the pumps are empty.